sesemiguel/numberConverter.py/README.md

 * Hexadecimal
 * Octal
 ### Error Detection
 The program can detect if input is decimal/hex/binary/octal.
-An error message will generated once an input is faulty
+An error message will generated once an input is faulty.
+The try-except method is used for detecting faulty inputs in the respective number inputs.
+The exception `ValueError` is used.